Bellefontaine, Ohio: Revitalization

-In 2012 local real estate developer Small Nation purchased and renovated the former J.C.
+In 2012, local real estate developer Small Nation purchased and renovated the former J.C.
 Penney building.
 Since then, the organization invested over $33 million in renovating over 56 downtown buildings and attracting new businesses to the area.
 The investment into the properties created roughly 200 jobs in the city.
 In 2018, Bellefontaine was classified as an Opportunity Zone to further attract investors to the area.
 Neighboring areas have begun using Bellefontaine as a model to attract more investment in their own towns.

-In 2022, Bellefontaine was named one of Ohio's Best Hometowns by Ohio Magazine for its downtown redevelopment efforts, thriving sense of community and appreciation for preserving local history.
+In 2022, Ohio Magazine named Bellefontaine one of "Ohio's Best Hometowns," citing the city's downtown redevelopment, community engagement, and historic preservation efforts.

 In 2022, Bellefontaine's Christmas parade included a drag queen and over 60 residents opposed their appearance at a City Council meeting, prompting drag queens and supporters attending a later council meeting in support.
 In 2023, the opposing residents began pushing for a city ordinance that would classify drag performances as ‘adult entertainment,' making it one of the first municipalities in Ohio to do so.
 The Ohio Supreme Court unanimously ruled to remove the measure from the ballot when petitioners changed the ballot language after circulating petitions.